 No significant change has been made to the above remuneration policy since the end of the reported financial year.
 The Board may revise the level of remuneration and approve a revised remuneration policy upon recommendation of the Remuneration Committee.
-At the time of publication of this report, no changes to the remuneration policies for executives are planned.
+At the time of publication of this report, no changes to the remuneration policies for executives are planned except for a new performance related incentive plan for the Disruptive Growth Function (see below 7.2.3. h).